This article was updated in April 2023.

 The Difference Between Augmented Reality (AR) and Artificial Intelligence (AI)

-The current generation increasingly prefers meaningful personal experiences to material belongings.
+The current generation increasingly prefers meaningful personal experience to material belongings.
 For this demographic, fulfillment isn’t about possessions or career status, but creating and sharing memories.
 This has led to the rise of experiential marketing.

 AI and AR are two technologies that can help you create unique and truly memorable experiences for your audience.
 However, each has its own singular qualities.
 Let’s take a look at their strong points, as well as how they differ.